microsoft/onnxruntime/docs/WinML_principles.md

 # Contributing to Windows ML

 Window Machine Learning is a high-performance, reliable API for deploying hardware-accelerated ML inferences on Windows devices.
-Please visit the [Windows ML documentation](https://docs.microsoft.com/en-us/windows/ai/windows-ml/) to learn more about Windows Machine Learning.
+Please visit the [Windows ML documentation](https://docs.microsoft.com/en-us/windows/ai/windows-ml/) to learn more about Windows ML.

 ## Windows ML Base Principles

 **We design and optimize for all Windows devices.**

-  Our goal is to provide developers with a platform that enables new experiences that runs well on all Windows devices.
+  Our goal is to provide developers with a platform that enables new experiences that run well on all Windows devices.
 Our design drives innovation in the DirectX ecosystem through DirectML and gives developers the confidence that their applications will work for all Windows customers.

 **We maintain and curate the Windows ML APIs.**